rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 Rushing into a data science project without a structured approach can lead to numerous problems, which can severely impact project success, cost, and outcomes.
 This project addresses these issues by implementing a well-defined framework and best practices ensuring thorough problem understanding, effective data preprocessing, and robust model evaluation.

-The project is applied to the popular "Titanic - Machine Learning from Disaster" Kaggle competition and can applied generally to a wide array of data science problems.
+This project leverages the popular "Titanic - Machine Learning from Disaster" Kaggle competition and can applied generally to a wide array of data science problems.

 Thank you for visiting my repository.
 I hope this project inspires you to implement a structured approach to avoid common data science pitfalls.
 I welcome comments: especially those that will help improve upon this concept.